A winding road cuts through lush green hills dotted with trees and a few scattered houses in Williamson County, Tennessee.

 Fall Hollow (Milepost 391.9)

 If you can handle a somewhat steep (though not dangerous) descent, the payoff here is definitely worth it.
 Fall Hollow starts with an easy, paved walk to an observation deck that overlooks a waterfall cascading down a sheer rock face.
+From here, it’s also a 0.7-mile hike to the base of the waterfall.

-Continue past the deck and on down the dirt trail, and you’ll soon come across even more waterfalls, including one with a crystal-clear pool of water that’s perfect for kids (and adults) to play in beneath the falls.
+Continue past the deck and down the dirt trail, and you’ll soon come across even more waterfalls, including one with a crystal-clear pool of water that’s perfect for kids (and adults) to play in beneath the falls.

-Meriwether Lewis Death and Burial Site (milepost 385.9)
+Meriwether Lewis Death and Burial Site (Milepost 385.9)

 The ruins of the Grinder House, an inn on the Old Trace where famed explorer and statesman Meriwether Lewis lost his life, are at this site, along with Lewis’s grave.